fvmassoli/Advanced-Lane-Lines-ComputerVision/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for the camera calibration is contained in the cells 2 and 3 of the python notebook.
 The cells 4 and 5 are usde to plot some resutls from the calibration.
-In particular the cell number3 shows the result on the calibration images while the cell number 4 shows the results on test images.
+In particular the cell number 4 shows the result on the calibration images while the cell number 5 shows the results on test images.

 All the imageds are contained in the output_images/calibration_images folder.